Rock Stars – Millions of Years in the Making

-Located at Lake Koorkoordine, eight kilometres north of Southern Cross on the Bullfinch Road, in the Golf Club Common.
+Located at Lake Koorkoordine, 8km north of Southern Cross on the Bullfinch Road, in the Golf Club Common.
 Hunts Soak is one more of the remarkable daisy-chain of wells and soaks which provided the Goldfields Track with water until O’Connor built his pipeline.
 These wells were always built adjacent to granite rocks because of the water soakage from the rock.

-20 kilometres east of Kulin on Holt Rock Road (follow the Tin Horse Highway), a shady picnic spot at the base of Jilakin Rock.
+20km east of Kulin on Holt Rock Road (follow the Tin Horse Highway), a shady picnic spot at the base of Jilakin Rock.
 An easy climb to the top provides spectacular views of Jilakin Lake and the surrounding Wheatbelt.
 Wildflowers form a wonderful display during August and September.
 Jilakin Rock also boasts the most isolated known stand of jarrah (150 kilometres from the main jarrah belt), surviving on the water run off and quarry soils at the base of the rock.

-Located 25 kilometres north of Bodallin on the Bodallin North Rd, Keokanie Rock is a stop off place on the way to Baladjie Rock further north.
+Located 25km north of Bodallin on the Bodallin North Rd, Keokanie Rock is a stop off place on the way to Baladjie Rock further north.
 An easy climb to the summit is rewarded by great views.
 In the patch of tall sheoak on the east side look out for the family of Grey Fantails who will come and check you out.
 No facilities.

 Outcrops of granite with wonderful views form the top of the surrounding country side.
 Located east of Hyden following Hyden East Rd then King Rocks Rd.